-3 Steps to Lose Weight For Good (No Tricks – Just Facts)
+3 Proven Steps To Lose Weight for Good (No Tricks – Only Facts)

-A woman is holding a large pair of jeans next to her waist, and they no longer fit because she followed the 3 steps to lose weight and kept the weight off for good.
+A woman holds a pair of large jeans at her waist, demonstrating how they no longer fit after successfully following three steps to lose weight and maintaining her weight loss permanently.

 Some say “don’t eat carbs”, “only eat meat”, “go vegan”, “hit the gym”, “do cardio”, or some other magical trick to lose weight, but in fact, there’s only 3 steps to lose weight.